ezekielagi/sql-data-analytics-project/README.md

 # sql-data-analytics-project
 My SQL playground for data analytics — messy data in, clean insights out.
 Solving business problems one query at a time.
 SQL project covering data cleaning, joins, aggregations, and analysis and lots more....
+This repository contains a collection of SQL scripts demonstrating various analytical techniques, such as changes over time, cumulative, performance, data segmentation, part-to-whole analysis.